ajmolstad/HierMultinom/README.md

 devtools::install_github("ajmolstad/HierMultinom")
 ```
 # Citation instructions
 Please cite the most recent version of the article mentioned above.
+As of June, 2023, this was the following (in bibtex).
 ```
 @misc{molstad2022multiresolution,
       title={Multiresolution categorical regression for interpretable cell type annotation},